 South Korea: Risk Assessment

-Business Climate Rating1
+Business Climate Rating

 - Diversified industrial base

-- Leader in quality electronics
+- Leader in high-end electronics

-- Effective educational system
+- Good educational system

-- Aging of the population
+- Ageing population